1kvsn/nodebook/README.md

 # NodeBook

 > [!TIP]
-> For better experience, I'd recommend reading it on the [NodeBook Website](https://thenodebook.com) or if you prefer getting the slides and reading an e-book version (ePUB and PDF - both dark/light) you can download the digital bundle here: [NodeBook Digital Bundle](https://thenodebook.com/get)
+> For better experience, I'd recommend reading it on the [NodeBook Website](https://thenodebook.com) or if you prefer getting the slides and reading an e-book version (ePUB and PDF - both dark/light).
+You can download the digital bundle here: [NodeBook Digital Bundle](https://thenodebook.com/get)

 ![NodeBook Cover](/public/nodebook_cover.jpg)